Why is constrained neural language generation particularly challenging?: Constrained NLG Methods

 \section{Constrained NLG Methods}

-Accounting for the different types of constraints introduced in Section \ref{nlg_constraints}, we distinguish five methodologies commonly employed in the constrained text generation literature: \textit{i)} decoding approaches, \textit{ii)} fine-tuning approaches, \textit{iii)} discriminative approaches, \textit{iv)} edit-based approaches, and \textit{v)} adapting existing models and architectures to accommodate constraints on the generated output.
+Accounting for the different types of constraints introduced in Section \ref{nlg_constraints}, we distinguish the following methodologies commonly employed in the constrained text generation literature: \textit{i)} decoding approaches, \textit{ii)} fine-tuning approaches, \textit{iii)} discriminative approaches, \textit{iv)} edit-based approaches, \textit{v)} adapting existing models and architectures to accommodate constraints on the generated output, and \textit{vi)} prompting large language models.
 In what follows we present each approach in detail, outlining the main associated challenges.